tigrisdata/tigris-docs/docs/datamodels/schema.md

 ## JSON schema

-Schema is specified following the JSON schema [specification](https://json-schema.org/specification.html).
+The schema is specified following the JSON schema [specification](https://json-schema.org/specification.html).

 Let's take the example of a collection of user documents.
 A user document